 Sharon Wheeler’s Fascial Work

-Sharon Wheeler and The Legacy of Ida Rolf
+Sharon Wheeler and The Legacy of Dr Ida Rolf

 Sharon Wheeler was trained by the American bodywork pioneer Dr. Ida Rolf who developed a system called Structural Integration or “Rolfing”.
-This aligns and balances the body by lengthening and repositioning the fascia (connective tissue).
-The fascia surrounds the muscles, bones, organs, and nerves in the body, meaning that, from one perspective, a strict distinction between hard tissue (bones) and soft tissue (muscle, tendons, skin) is arbitrary as everything has a strong collagen component and is connected.
+This balances the body by lengthening and repositioning the fascia (connective tissue) so that the person relates differently to gravity.
+The fascia surrounds the muscles, bones, organs, and nerves in the body, meaning that, from one perspective, a strict distinction between hard tissue (bones) and soft tissue (muscle, tendons, skin) is arbitrary as everything is collagen and is everything connected.
 The fascia gives muscles their shape and the body its structure: we are an endless flow of collagen, a web of fascia.

 Sharon Wheeler was trained by the American bodywork pioneer Dr. Ida Rolf who developed a system called Structural Integration or “Rolfing”.
-This aligns and balances the body by lengthening and repositioning the fascia (connective tissue).
-The fascia surrounds the muscles, bones, organs, and nerves in the body, meaning that, from one perspective, a strict distinction between hard tissue (bones) and soft tissue (muscle, tendons, skin) is arbitrary as everything has a strong collagen component and is connected.
+This balances the body by lengthening and repositioning the fascia (connective tissue) so that the person relates differently to gravity.
+The fascia surrounds the muscles, bones, organs, and nerves in the body, meaning that, from one perspective, a strict distinction between hard tissue (bones) and soft tissue (muscle, tendons, skin) is arbitrary as everything is collagen and is everything connected.
 The fascia gives muscles their shape and the body its structure: we are an endless flow of collagen, a web of fascia.

 ScarWork